 How to photograph a fitted dress on a ghost mannequin

-Tight-fitting sleeved dresses are designed to neatly curve around a figure, so photographing one in a way that accentuates those contours is crucial in presenting them online.
-In this fashion product photography tutorial, we will teach you to style a fitted dress on an invisible/ghost mannequin and get the right look.
+Tight-fitting sleeved dresses are designed to neatly curve around a figure, so photographing one in a way that accentuates those contours is important when presenting them online.
+In this fashion product photography tutorial, we will teach you to professionally style a fitted dress on an invisible/ghost mannequin.

-Whilst it’s possible to shoot a dress flat lay, on a hanger or even on a live model, using a special ghost mannequin allows it to appear as if an invisible model were wearing the dress.
+While it’s possible to shoot a dress flat lay, on a hanger or even on a live model, using a special ghost mannequin allows it to appear as if an invisible model is wearing the dress.
 This gives the dress a full ‘body’ and allows the customer to more effectively visualize it when worn.

 To learn how to photograph and style fitted dresses for your online fashion store, read on.
 But first, let’s run through the essential tools you’ll need to get prepared: